motebus/ultrabook/Ultra/Welcome to YP.md

 * Create a YP account:
     1. Head to [account.ypcloud.com](https://account.ypcloud.com/#/login)
     2. Click on 'Sign Up' and create a username and password.
-        (You can also choose to sign up with your Gmail / Facebook / Telegram if you want.)
+        (You can also choose to sign up with your Gmail / Facebook / Telegram if you want.)(You need to bind accounts)
     3. Sign in to confirm your new account.
     4. Head to [Jujue Browser](https://jujue.app/browser)
     5. Click the App Launcher button ![](https://i.imgur.com/3eNN7Er.png) on the top right corner.